Web-Projects-Course/javascript-in-class-exercise/README.md

 ## Loops

 Loops keep us from writing the same code over and over again.
-Replace the contents of the `<script>` tag with the following:
+Replace the contents of the `<script>` tag with the following, save and reload:

 ```javascript
 var index = 0;